MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Set-MigrationEndpoint.md

 - IMAP migration: Migrate mailbox data from an on-premises Exchange organization or other email system to Exchange Online in Office 365.
 For an IMAP migration, you must first create the cloud-based mailboxes before you migrate mailbox data.
 IMAP migrations require the use of an IMAP endpoint.

 - Gmail migration: Migration mailbox data from a G Suite tenant to Exchange Online in Office 365.
-For a G Suite migration, you must first create the cloud-based mailboxes before you migrate mailbox data.
+For a G Suite migration, you must first create the cloud-based mail users or mailboxes before you migrate mailbox data.
 G Suite migrations require the use of a Gmail endpoint.

 - Local: Move mailboxes between different servers or databases within a single on-premises Exchange forest.
 Local moves don't require the use of an endpoint.